GoThereGit/EvaHan/README.md

 # How to Participate

+Registration time is mentioned above.
 Participants will be required to submit their runs and to provide a technical report for the task they participated in.

 ## Submitting Runs